Tech Tips & Guides

 • Update battery drivers: Open Device Manager (right-click Start > Device Manager).
 Expand the Batteries category.
 You should see entries like “Microsoft AC Adapter” and “Microsoft ACPI-Compliant Control Method Battery.”
 Right-click each and choose Update driver > “Search automatically for drivers.”
 (Windows will find and install any new driver if available, though often these are already standard drivers.)

-• Update your BIOS (firmware): Visit Lenovo’s official Support website for your laptop model and check the Downloads/Drivers section for any BIOS updates.
+• Update your BIOS (firmware): Visit Lenovo's official Support website for your laptop model and check the Downloads/Drivers section for any BIOS updates.
 If a newer BIOS version is available, follow the instructions to download and install it.
-(Make sure to follow BIOS update steps carefully to avoid interruptions, as BIOS updates are sensitive operations.)
+Suspend BitLocker first if your drive is encrypted — a firmware upgrade is on Microsoft's own list of events that trigger BitLocker recovery — and do not interrupt the update once it starts.

 • Also use Lenovo Vantage or Lenovo System Update to check for any other system updates (chipset, power management driver, etc.) that could influence battery behavior.